Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications

-The "app of prescription" in Germany and the fast-track registration process for DiGA have inspired France to establish an analogue regulatory framework for so called \emph{Digital Medical Devices}, \emph{DMD} for short, (\emph{FR.} dispositifs médicaux numériques (DMN)) that are reimbursable by health insurance companies.
-In 2023, France adopted the fast-track registration process, which is called \emph{PECAN} (\emph{FR.} Processus de Certification des Applications Numériques de Santé) with Decree 2023-232.
+The ``app on prescription'' in Germany and the fast-track registration process for DiGA have inspired France to establish an analogue regulatory framework for digital medical devices, \emph{DMD} for short, (\emph{FR.} dispositifs médicaux numériques (DMN)) that are reimbursable by health insurance companies.
+In 2023, France adopted the fast-track registration process, which is called \emph{PECAN} (\emph{FR.} Processus de Certification des Applications Numériques de Santé) \cite{overviewFastTrackFrance} with Decree 2023-232.
 Belgium has also established an authorisation pathway for digital health applications (\emph{FR.} Applications de santé mobiles) with the \emph{mHealth pyramid}, see \cite{mHealthBelgiumWebsite}, via the royal decree \cite{RoyalDecree2021}.
-Many other EU countries are currently in the process of introducing or in discussion of implementing fast-track procedures for digital health applications, such as Belgium, Austria, Italy, and more \cite{tarricone2024towards, overviewFastTrackEnglish, AustriaDiGA}.
+Many other EU countries are currently in the process of introducing or in discussion of implementing fast-track procedures for digital health applications, such as Austria, Italy, and more \cite{tarricone2024towards, overviewFastTrackEnglish, AustriaDiGA}.
 There are also ambitions to create a uniform assessment framework for digital interventions within the EU via the ASSESS DHT \cite{euProject1} or EDiHTA \cite{euProject2} project.

 Outside the EU, for instance, in Korea, the fast-track pathway \emph{Integrated Review and Assessment Programme for Innovative Medical Devices} was established in 2022 and 2023, which enables provisional insurance listing based on initial evidence \cite{chapman2025towards}.
 In the UK, there is the \emph{NICE’s Early Value Assessment (EVA)} pathway, a fast-track process for (digital) technologies which offers the possibility of a conditional recommendation which can provide a basis for conditional funding \cite{chapman2025towards, evaUK}.